-- 1. Say: "Today you will take the Grade-12 Washington OSPI-developed social studies assessment for economics.
-This assessment is called You and the Economy." - 2.
+- 1. Say: "Today you will take the Washington OSPI-developed social studies assessment for international perspectives (Grades 11-12).
+This assessment is called U.S. Foreign Policy." - 2.
 Provide the class with copies of the student's section of the assessment (which may include the student's task, response sheets, rubrics, templates, and glossary), along with any other required materials. - 3.
 Tell the students that they may highlight and write on these materials during the assessment. - 4.
 Have the students read the directions to themselves as you read them aloud.
 We also encourage you to review the glossary and scoring rubric with the students. - 5.
 Answer any clarifying questions the students may have before you instruct them to begin.